devkral/simplescn/README.md

 * gtk3
 * python3

+Security:

+Man in the middle is possible if:
+* attacker knows password or no password is set
+* and the client has no hash of the public cert of the communication partner
+* or the certificate is hacked (obvious)
+As worse it sounds as unavoidable this risk is.
+Even OTR suffers from these problems.
+Its nature lies in the decentral structure.
+This means the user has to verify (server) hashes.
+This is not hard and is assisted by a friendlist and servers, which both use is strongly recommended.
+In contrast to similar solution it is up to the user putting certificates into the friendlist.

 This is a rewrite of scn.
 It got too complex because of unnecessary features (channels and nodes), too much lowlevel work (an own protocol), focus on gui and a client and serverside account management.